 Providing pathways and support for Indigenous students is an ongoing priority for Lakeland College.
 In this context, these graduates who successfully complete the BEAHR programs will have the opportunity to enroll in Lakeland College Diploma programs in Environmental sciences.
 This will create a path for the students to seek undergraduate studies through the applied degree and diploma programs offered by the environmental sciences department, if the students wish to pursue formal post-secondary education.

 ECO Canada has accredited all our environmental sciences diploma programs and the applied degree program.
 ECO Canada has been a supporter of our environmental sciences program and our annual conference on environmental management for a number of years.
 I have no doubt that the BEAHR program will strengthen the relationship between ECO Canada and Lakeland College for many years to come.

-BEAHR Training is vocational, career based environmental training, providing Indigenous learners with the practical, field-based skills they require to secure meaningful employment in local labour markets.
-The training is short term (2-15weeks), high impact, and customized to meet both the needs of the nation and local employment demands.
+BEAHR Training is a vocational, career-based environmental training, providing Indigenous learners with the practical, field-based skills they require to secure meaningful employment in local labour markets.
+The training is short-term (2-15weeks), high impact, and customized to meet both the needs of the nation and local employment demands.